A Rollicking Docket

 And sometimes I don't just think it, I do it.

-And one time I
+And one time I,

 one time I even did it.
+It's so good.

+It's so good.
 I understand you, Danny.

 I'm not a chunky soup person myself.